 Students pursuing a public administration degree online choose one of two concentrations: emergency planning and management or public policy and leadership.
 Both concentrations require 60 credit hours of coursework.
 The emergency planning curriculum includes courses in multi–agency incident command, emergency services public policy, and foundations of public safety.
 The public policy and leadership track boasts classes in urban and regional planning, policy development and implementation, and administrative law for public administrators.
 Both concentrations require a senior capstone project.

-Indian River State College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Indian River State College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 18. University of Maine at Augusta